backpagepod/backpagepod.github.io/_pages/about.md

 Any funny images are probably by Naeslyn.

 This website has been built by Graham_S using a template supplied by Jekyll and Minimal Mistakes.
 I've compiled the lists with help from the rest of the Discord community.
+Ryan Cobain did a bunch of early lists.
 Errors all mine.